Guide to the Best Areas to Stay in Cartagena

-I’ve lived in Cartagena for over 8 years, which means I’ve had the chance to get to know the city, including the pros and cons of the different neighborhoods.
+I’ve lived in Cartagena since 2011.
 In this insider’s guide to where to stay in Cartagena, I’m going to leverage my knowledge of the city to give you a rundown of some of the best areas to stay as well as recommend some of the best places to stay in each.

-Please note: As disclosed above, many of the links in this post are affiliate links.
+Disclosure: Many of the links in this post are affiliate links.
 If you click these links and and make a reservation at that property (or elsewhere), I receive a small commission.
 There’s absolutely no additional cost to you.
 It’s a great way to show some love and help me grow the site!
 Even if you don’t go on to make a reservation, I hope this guide is still useful for planning your trip.
 Feel free to check out our full disclosure policy.

 The Best Areas to Stay in Cartagena